An Inexact Bregman Proximal Difference-of-Convex Algorithm with Two Types of Relative Stopping Criteria: Numerical experiments

-We also test all the methods with two instances $(A,\bm{b})$ obtained from the data sets \texttt{mpg7} and \texttt{gisette} in the UCI data repository \cite{UCIdata}.
+We also test all the algorithms with two instances $(A,\bm{b})$ obtained from the data sets \texttt{mpg7} and \texttt{gisette} in the UCI data repository \cite{UCIdata}.
 Here, the \texttt{mpg7} data set is an expanded version of its original version, with the last digit signifying that an order 7 polynomial is used to generate the basis functions; see \cite[Section 4.1]{lst2018highly} for more details.
 For \texttt{mpg7}, the matrix $A$ is of size $392\times3432$ with $\lambda_{\max}(A^{\top}A)\approx1.28\times10^4$.
 For \texttt{gisette}, the matrix $A$ is of size $1000\times4971$ with $\lambda_{\max}(A^{\top}A)\approx3.36\times10^6$.
-For each data set, we choose $\lambda=\lambda_c\|A^{\top}\bm{b}\|_{\infty}$ with $\lambda_c\in\{10^{-3}, 10^{-4}\}$.
-Figure \ref{Figl1l2regreal} shows the numerical results of pDCAe, iBPDCA-SC1 and iBPDCA-SC2, where we plot the normalized objective value against the computational time.
-The normalized objective value is computed by $\frac{F_{\text{reg}}(\bm{x}^k)-F_{\text{reg}}^{\min}}{F_{\text{reg}}(\bm{x}^0)-F_{\text{reg}}^{\min}}$, where $F_{\text{reg}}^{\min}$ denotes the minimum of the terminating objective values obtained among all methods.
-From the results, we see that pDCAe exhibits a slower rate of reduction in the objective value, potentially attributed to the large Lipschitz constant associated with the real data.
+For each data set, we choose $\lambda=\lambda_c\|A^{\top}\bm{b}\|_{\infty}$ with $\lambda_c\in\{10^{-3}, 10^{-4},10^{-5}\}$.
+Figure \ref{Figl1l2regreal} shows the numerical results of GIST, nmAPG, pDCAe, iBPDCA-SC1 and iBPDCA-SC2, where we plot the objective value $F_{\text{reg}}(\bm{x}^k)$ against the computational time.
+From the results, we see that GIST, nmAPG, and pDCAe generally exhibit a slower rate of reduction in the objective value, potentially attributed to the large Lipschitz constant associated with the real data.
 In contrast, our iBPDCA-SC1 and iBPDCA-SC2 continue to demonstrate superior performance on these two real data sets.

 \begin{remark}[\textbf{Comments on difference between pDCAe and iBPDCA}] As discussed in Section \ref{sec-iBPDCA}, by allowing the inexact minimization of the subproblem, our iBPDCA has more flexibility in practical implementations when it is applied to a specific problem.
 Indeed, for problem \eqref{probleml12}, the pDCAe developed in \cite{wcp2018proximal} is applied to the DC decomposition scheme shown on the left below so that the subproblem admits an easy-to-compute solution, while our iBPDCA can be applied to the DC decomposition scheme shown on the right below, as implemented in our experiments.